 The sculpture in the Broad Street portico is “Integrity Protecting the Works of Man” by John Quincy Adams Ward.

-Be sure to read our full post on the New York Stock Exchange, which includes a virtual tour and video of the trading floors.
+But our detailed post on the New York Stock Exchange includes a virtual tour and video of the trading floors.

 Designed in the Classic style, with Greek and Roman details, the building is said to reflect the democratic ideals of ancient Greece and the power of the Roman Empire.

-F - Morgan Guaranty Trust - corner of Wall Street and Broad Street JP-Morgan-Building-Blast-Marks
+F - Morgan Guaranty Trust Company- corner of Wall Street and Broad Street

-The former Morgan Guaranty Trust Company at 23 Wall Street was the bank of J.P.
-Morgan, who said he did not need a skyscraper as a monument to his wealth since everyone knew how much he was worth.
+Morgan is believed to have said that he did not need a skyscraper as a testament to his wealth since everyone knew how much he was worth.

 G - Trust Company of America - 37 Wall St.

-H - 40 Wall Street (The Trump Building)
+H - 40 Wall Street - Bank of Manhattan (now the Trump Building)

-But architect William Van Alen, who was building the Chrysler Building on 42nd Street, surpassed the height of 40 Wall Street by raising a spire atop the Chrysler Building three days after 40 Wall Street opened.
+Rival architect William Van Alen, who was building the Chrysler Building in Midtown Manhattan pulled off a stunning surprise by raising a spire atop that building three days after 40 Wall Street opened, thus snatching the title of talest buiodog in teh world.

-The Museum, a non-profit Smithsonian affiliate, is the only independent museum dedicated to providing educational programs on “finance, the financial markets, money, banking, and Alexander Hamilton,” according to their website.
+The Museum, a non-profit Smithsonian affiliate, is the only independent museum dedicated to providing educational programs on “finance, the financial markets, money, banking, and Alexander Hamilton.”

 J - 55 Wall Street